Senator Fetterman checked into Walter Reed Medical Center for clinical depression

 “After examining John, the doctors at Walter Reed told us that John is getting the care he needs, and will soon be back to himself.”

-Fetterman’s wife Gisele released a statement on Twitter Thursday afternoon saying she is proud of her husband while asking for privacy.
+Fetterman’s wife Gisele released a statement on Twitter Thursday afternoon saying she is proud of her husband and asked for privacy.

 “After what he’s been through in the past year, there’s probably no one who wanted to talk about his own health less than John.
 I’m so proud of him for asking for help and getting the care he needs.
 This is a difficult time for our family, so please respect our privacy.
 For us, the kids come first.
 Take care of yourselves.
 Hold your loved ones close, you are not alone.❤️”